Apofenic/FourierSynth/README.md

 ## Features

-- **Customizable Fourier Series**: Adjust up to 8 harmonics with precise amplitude and phase controls.
 - **Real-time Audio Synthesis**: Generate and play waveforms using the Web Audio API with low-latency performance.
+- **Equation Builder**: Create and visualize mathematical equations that define waveforms, with LaTeX rendering support.
+- **Harmonics Control**: Adjust harmonics with precise amplitude and phase controls.
+- **Advanced Synthesis Controls**: Fine-tune waveforms with adjustable filter cutoff, resonance, and waveform blending.
 - **Dynamic Waveform Visualization**: Real-time canvas rendering of waveforms, updated with every user interaction.
-- **Equation Builder**: Create and visualize mathematical equations that define waveforms, with LaTeX rendering support.
 - **Interactive Keyboard**: Play notes using a virtual keyboard with visual feedback and customizable key mappings.
-- **Advanced Synthesis Controls**: Fine-tune waveforms with adjustable filter cutoff, resonance, and waveform blending.
+- **Modular Design**: Extensible architecture for adding new synthesis features and visualizations.
 - **State Management with Zustand**: Efficient and scalable state handling for harmonics, equations, and audio parameters.
 - **Performance Optimization**: Minimized re-renders and optimized rendering pipeline for smooth user experience.
-- **Modular Design**: Extensible architecture for adding new synthesis features and visualizations.

 ## Architecture